 Click Resume to retry the operation that failed.

 If you click Abort, you don't roll back the changes that have already been made to your environment.
 To proceed, you must fix the issue.

 Apply a package to a production environment by using LCS

 In a production environment, unlike in a sandbox environment or other types of environments, package application through LCS isn't self-serve.
-Customers and partners must submit a request to the Service Engineering team to apply a package when the customer is ready for the downtime.
+Customers and partners must submit a request to Microsoft to apply a package when the customer is ready for the downtime.

 Download an update from LCS.
-For information about how to download an update from LCS, see Download hotfixes from Lifecycle Services.
+For information about how to download an update from LCS, see Download updates from Lifecycle Services.

 - For a binary update, upload the update deployable package directly to the Asset library.